 The ZU561 has a wider cleaning path and a larger dustbin than the older full-size Navigator models and stays light at 13.4 lbs.

-Shark’s Lift-Away feature is one of the best design decisions they’ve made.
+Shark’s Lift-Away mode is one of the best design decisions they’ve made.
 It’s ubiquitous across all their upright vacuums at this point.
 A Lift-Away upright vacuum is portable and versatile, and gives you the same freedom of movement as a handheld vacuum, but you keep the power and capacity of an upright vacuum cleaner.

 There are two different versions of the Lift-Away feature.

-As you can see, the main difference between the 2 different Lift-Away types is the ability to use motorized brush attachments or even the vacuum cleaner head itself with the Powered Lift-Away vacuums.
+As you can see, the main difference between the 2 different Lift-Away types is the ability to use motorized brush attachments or even the vacuum head itself with the Powered Lift-Away vacuums.

 Now, the Shark Navigator ZU561 is not a Powered Lift-Away vacuum.
 You can only use basic attachments with it.

 For cleaning upholstery that’s covered with pet hair, a motorized brush is usually preferred.
 However, the Pet Hair Removal Multi-Tool included with the ZU561 is specifically designed for removing pet hair.
 It uses rubber bristles to loosen up hair from fabric, or you can turn it into a typical upholstery tool with felt pads.

 There is another attachment option, and it’s almost as good as a motorized brush attachment, but instead of being powered by a motor it uses suction from the vacuum to spin a brush.
 Shark calls it a “Pet Power Brush,” but I think they should have just called it an air-driven brush to avoid confusion.